 Each perigynium is strongly 16 - 25 veined, smooth but dull surfaced with the body gradually tapering to a poorly defined beak of 1.5 to 3 mm.
 The body of the perigynium is roughly 12.5 to 20 mm long and 4 to 8 mm wide.
 The appearance is swollen and bladder like.
 The scales of the pistillate perigynia are about half the length of the perigynium, 1 to 5 green veined, lanceolate to ovate-circular in shape, with a pointed apex and usually with a rough awn of up to 7 mm.
 There are three stigmas per pistillate floret.

 Seed: Mature fruit is a brown ellipsoid achene, (basically 3-angled) with convex faces and a withering style.
 The angles of the achene are not thickened or knobbed.
 Each is about 3.3 to 4.8 mm long by 2.6 to 3.7 mm wide.
 Florets are wind pollinated.
 Fruits remain on the plant overwinter.
+Carex achenes usually require 60 days of cold stratification for germination - or sown outside in the Fall.

 Habitat: Gray's Sedge grows from a base of short rhizomes, in mesic to wet conditions in deciduous forests, bottomland forests and alluvial soils.
 Plants prefer partial shade but will tolerate shade and full sun.
 It usually does not form colonies.
 The spiked club-like inflorescence is said to do well in both fresh and dried flower arrangements.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, grayi, is an honorary for Asa Gray (1810-1888), American botanist, Professor of Natural History at Harvard and instrumental in unifying plant knowledge of North America and author of Gray’s Manual - Manual of the Botany of the Northern United States, from New England to Wisconsin and South to Ohio and Pennsylvania Inclusive.
-The author name for the plant classification - ‘J Carey’ is for John Carey (1797-1880), English botanist who travelled to the United States in 1830 with his 3 motherless sons and his brother Samuel.
+The author name for the plant classification - ‘J Carey’ is for John Carey (1797-1880), English botanist who traveled to the United States in 1830 with his 3 motherless sons and his brother Samuel.
 He then worked with Asa Gray in North Carolina in 1841 and returned to England in 1852.
 He contributed sections on Carex and Salix to Asa Gray's 1848 Manual (noted above).
 Gray considered him a near and faithful friend.
 Several species have been named for him.

-Comparisons: Gray's Sedge is a member of the sedge Section Lupulinae, and has the distinguishing characteristics of usually not forming colonies, stems purplish to reddish at the base, basal sheaths not fibrous, wide V to M shaped leaf blades, raceme type inflorescences with multiple spikes, upper spikes staminate and lower spikes pistillate, lower bracts leaflike, 3 stigmas per floret.
+Comparisons: Gray's Sedge is a member of the sedge Section Lupulinae, and has the distinguishing characteristics of usually not forming colonies, stems purplish to reddish at the base, basal sheaths not fibrous, wide V to M shaped leaf blades, raceme type inflorescences with multiple spikes, upper spikes staminate and lower spikes pistillate, lower bracts leaf-like, 3 stigmas per floret.
 The sedges in this section have the largest perigynia of any Carex.

 The most similar sedge like Gray's Sedge is C. intumescens, the Greater Bladder Sedge (drawing shown below), where the main difference is the perigynia only number 1 to 12 per spike and they are mostly ascending to spreading.
 This sedge is found extensively in Minnesota.
 The other sedge in our area that is somewhat confusing is C. lupulina, the Common Hop Sedge which is found in similar habitats to Gray's Sedge.
-The noticeable differences are the beak of the perigynia is longer and the perigynia do not radiate out in all directions, rather they are ascending.
+The noticeable differences are the beak of the perigynia is longer and the perigynia do not radiate out in all directions, rather they are ascending forming a more bottlebrush shape.
 This makes the spike appear more cylindric and spiky instead of globular.
 The distribution however, is more broad - found in most counties on the eastern side of the state.

 Above: The inflorescence - not the perigynia radiating out in all directions.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.